EXPLORING THE ISLAND OF MENORCA

-Wait a minute…Wasn’t this newsletters supposed to be about Barcelona?
+Wait a minute…Wasn’t this blog supposed to be about Barcelona?
 Why am I writing about Menorca today?

 Often my clients have a few spare days after visiting Barcelona and asked me where should they go next.
 There are so many great areas in Spain!